Battle of Camlann: Historicity

-However, most historians regard Arthur and the Battle of Camlann as legendary.
+However, other historians regard Arthur and the Battle of Camlann as legendary.
 Nick Higham argued that, as Camlann is not mentioned in the list of Arthur's battles in the ninth-century Historia Brittonum, the source of the Annales Cambriae entry was probably an Old Welsh elegy or lament about a different Arthur, perhaps one listed in the genealogy of the kings of Dyfed.
+Michael Wood takes a more nuanced view: that Arthur's historicity "is possible", noting that the entry on Camlann is written in a terse style unlike the other mention of Arthur (at Badon), and is linguistically similar to other, unsuspect passages of the Annales, perhaps offering "genuine testimony for Arthur's existence."